zsusswein/dotfiles/readme.md

   spellchecking
 - *.Brewfile*: My system dependencies installed through Homebrew
 - *Brewfile.lock.json*: The lockfile associated with the Brewfile
+- *.Rprofile*: An R script auto-sourced when initializing R

 I'm not yet totally happy with my settings in the above files.
 I'm currently running both Homebrew and Anaconda, but they don't play nicely together.
 I'd